denten/denten.github.io/_includes/CV/03-affiliation.md

-## A. Training, Awards,  & Affiliation
+## Training, Awards,  & Affiliation

 ### Columbia University in the City of New York